MonirZaman/MonirZaman.github.io/_posts/2023-09-16-In-Demand-Generative-ai-Skills-for-the-Future.md

 ## Model Training, Deployment, and Maintenance:
 - Experience in a production environment.

 ## NLP and Deep Learning:
 - Strong skills in natural language processing, large language models, and deep learning.

 ## Knowledge of Architectures:
 - Familiarity with current state-of-the-art architectures, including transformers.

 ## Programming and Frameworks:
 - Solid background in algorithms, data structures, and object-oriented programming.
 Proficiency in high-level programming languages like Python and frameworks such as PyTorch, Kubernetes, TensorFlow, etc.

+## Cloud Technology and infrastructure:
-Cloud Technology: Experience with cloud technology stacks (e.g., AWS or GCP) and developing machine learning models in a cloud environment.
+- Experience with cloud technology stacks (e.g., AWS or GCP) and developing machine learning models in a cloud environment.
+- Experience in building ML pipeline on public cloud
+- Experience in AWS lambda, step function, Airflow DAG